jameshfisher/jameshfisher.com/_posts/2017-08-10-dns-tracing.md

 ---
-title: "How to trace a DNS lookup"
+title: How to trace a DNS lookup
+tags: []
 ---

 We want to find an IP address for `ws-mt1.pusher.com`.